Guidestones to the Great Langdale Axe Factories: Ancient Ways to Stone Axe Working Sites in the English Lake District

-A lovely 2014 calendar with unique artwork featuring the ancient sites of Avebury.
+A lovely 2015 calendar with unique artwork featuring the fantastic megalithic sites of Cornwall by moonlight.
 The main calendar is in a unique circular design with space to write your appointments, and to plan according to the Moon's phase and planetary movements.

 This beautifully designed, full colour, clear and concise diary is absolutely packed with all the lunar and astrological information for 2016.
 Full of art, photography, poetry and articles that follow the seasons of the year.